 As you soon as you’ve booked your flights, research and pre-book your rental car from home before you leave on holiday.
 Not only will you have a good choice of cars and be able to compare prices on your own time, you’ll find better deals than by booking at the airport upon arrival.

 If you plan to do a lot of driving, think about booking a diesel-fuel vehicle.
-Diesel fuel is cheaper in most European Commission countries, which will save you money on fuel costs.
+Diesel fuel is cheaper in most European Union countries, which will save you money on fuel costs.
 But keep in mind that even diesel fuel – the cheapest fuel available in Europe – is more than double the price of our lowest-grade regular fuel in North America.
 European fuel is also measured in litres, not gallons.

 Note: Diesel fuel is more expensive (due to taxes) in Switzerland, so book a regular-fuel vehicle if you’re planning to visit this alpine country.

-No Passing on the right
+No passing on the right

 This is completely verboten in every country we visited.
 Be warned: the police will nail you with a serious ticket if you get caught speeding past another car in the right lane of the highway.